-5 Emission reduction plans
+Emission reduction targets and plans

-New Forests is committed to reaching net zero emissions by no later than 2050; this is formalised through our membership in the Net Zero Asset Managers Initiative.
+New Forests is committed to reaching net zero emissions by 2050 or sooner.
+This commitment is formalised through our membership in the Net Zero Asset Managers Initiative ("NZAMI").
 Net zero refers to a state in which GHG emissions released into the atmosphere are balanced by emissions removals out of the atmosphere.